descostesn/tepr/R/pre-study/README.md

 2) Modify countna function to keep only one na column made out of the sum of na in each condition.
 3) Modify the function resfilter to handle Universe and Group using the filter table
   - rename resfilter to universegroup
+  - The filtering is done with the subfunction .createboolmat